tongxinw/bangali.ai/_posts/2020-02-18-initial-blog-post.md

 ## EDA

-The dataset contains in total 168 classes of Grapheme Root, 11 classes of vowel diacritics, and 7 classes of consonant diacritics.
-As we are given handwritten images, we aim to find the root, vowel and consonant in each image by building a Neural Network.
+The dataset contains 200,840 training handwritten Bengali grapheme images.
+Optical character recognition is particularly challenging for Bengali since there are in total 168 classes of grapheme roots, 11 classes of vowel diacritics, and 7 classes of consonant diacritics in Bengali language.

 Below are three plots that show the distributions of class values in the dataset.
-And we plotted the most frequent 20 values of grapheme root and all values of vowel as well as consonants diacritics.
-Grapheme root and vowel diacritics are distributed in a smooth trend, but we can see a big gap in the use of consonants diacritics after class_0.
+We plotted the most frequent 20 classes/values of grapheme roots, all values of vowels and all consonant diacritics.
+Grapheme roots and vowel diacritics are distributed in smooth trends, but we can see a big gap in the use of consonant diacritics after class_0.

 <div style="text-align:center;">
   <a href="https://tongxinw.github.io/bengali.ai/img/grapheme_root.png">